The Best Car Insurance in North Carolina for 2022

 If you’re less focused on service quality and just searching for the most affordable options, MoneyGeek also found the cheapest car insurance companies in North Carolina.

-Best Car Insurance Companies in North Carolina: Overall
+Best Full Coverage Car Insurance Companies in North Carolina: Overall

 With annual premiums averaging $716, Erie ranked first for claims and tied second for stability and customer satisfaction.
-Erie offers better car replacement.
+Erie offers better car replacement coverage.

 North Carolina farm Bureau ties at number two for customer satisfaction and claims and comes in third for stability and affordability.
 It offers annual premiums at an average of $737.